Nasser Djiga: Club career

+Early career

-Djinga played his youth football with Vitesse FC in Burkina Faso.
+Djiga played his youth football with Vitesse FC in Burkina Faso.
 After having received various call-ups to their first team and having made his team debut during the last games of the 2018–19 season, he advanced to their squad in the 2019–20 season.
-Djinga played 14 games for them, scoring one goal, in the Deuxième Division the second tier of football in Burkina Faso.
+Djiga played 14 games for them, scoring one goal, in the Deuxième Division the second tier of football in Burkina Faso.
 Despite the season remaining uncompleted due to the COVID-19 pandemic, because the team were league leaders, they won promotion to the Burkinabé Premier League.
-In the following season Djinga was regular starter in the team.
+In the following season Djiga was regular starter in the team.
 He received a calls-up to the Burkina Faso U20 team and played four games for them in the 2021 Africa U-20 Cup of Nations.

+FC Basel

 During the transfer window in the summer of 2021, Djiga signed for Swiss top flight side FC Basel after receiving interest from Lille OSC in the French Ligue 1 and Belgian and Spanish clubs.
 Basel announced his signing on 19 June.

-After having played in five test games, on 29 July 2021 Djinga debuted for FC Basel's first team during a 2–0 away win over Partizani in the second qualifying round of the 2021–22 UEFA Europa Conference League.
-Unfortunately Djinga injured himself during the game and was forced out for six weeks with a capsular ligament injury in the left ankle.
+Djiga joined Basel's first team for their 2021–22 season under head coach Patrick Rahmen.
+After having played in five test games, on 29 July 2021 Djiga debuted for them during a 2–0 away win over Partizani in the second qualifying round of the 2021–22 UEFA Europa Conference League.
+Unfortunately Djiga injured himself during the game and was forced out for six weeks with a capsular ligament injury in the left ankle.
 He returned to the team on 19 September to play the Swiss Cup match against armature team FC Rorschach-Goldach.
 On 24 October Djiga then played his Swiss Super League debut for his new club in the home game at St. Jakob-Park as Basel won 2–0 against Lugano and he played the entire game.
+During that season Djiga played just six domestic league matches, three in the Conference League and two in the Swiss Cup, but he also had six appearances in their U-21 team who played in the 2021–22 Promotion League, the third tier of Swiss football.

+Loan to Nîmes and return to Basel

 On 28 August 2022, Djiga joined Nîmes in France on a season-long loan.

+Following his loan, Djiga returned to Basel and played, under their new head coach Timo Schultz mainly as substitute, in the first four domestic league games of the season as well as both games in the Conference League games.
+On 20 August 2023 he played in their starting eleven as the team played their first round Cup match against lower-level opponents FC Saint-Blaise.
+He scored his first goal for his club in this game, it was the team's fourth goal, as they went on to win 8–1.